-5. Anti Aging And Longevity
+5. Slow Aging and Increase Longevity

 Autophagy is an amazing benefit of IF and OMAD.
 This process involves the recycling of damaged and diseased proteins and particles, using them to build new tissue.
 Autophagy is a defense mechanism, protecting the body against infectious microbes, malignancies, and degenerative diseases.
 You’ll not only feel better, you’ll also be less likely to catch what’s going around, while increasing your life span.